StanfordCBCL/svSuperEstimator/README.md

 <img src="https://github.com/SimVascular/svSuperEstimator/actions/workflows/documentation.yml/badge.svg"/>
 </p>

-Multi-fidelity parameter estimation framework for cardiovascular fluid dynamics simulations.
+Sequential multi-fidelity parameter estimation and model calibration in cardiovascular hemodynamics.

+svSuperEstimator is an open-source framework to perform boundary conditions parameter estimation and 0D-3D model calibrations for cardiovascular simulation models.
+Both tasks can either be performed alone or in serial as a sequential multi-fidelity tuning approach.

 ## Installation